 The dark brown, salty seasoning called Maggi can be found everywhere from Swiss restaurants to Himalayan checkpoints.
 Both global and local, the condiment adds a savory splash to ceviche, eggs, and drunken noodles.
-But Julius Maggi, the Swede who invented the flavoring, only intended to help working women improve the taste of soup.
+But Julius Maggi, the Swiss entrepreneur who invented the flavoring, only intended to help working women improve the taste of soup.

 This little yellow bottle has traveled a long way since Maggi began conceptualizing this unique flavor in 1863.
 At the time, women were entering the workforce and had less time to cook.
 When the government tasked Maggi with creating a fast, nutritious meal, he cooked up a series of instant soups, which he marketed as a form of women’s emancipation.